jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

         return tokenId;
 ```

 All of our bot's colors and attributes are generated according to the breeding process we specified above.
 One last thing we'll need to do is define the `_meanOfTwo()` function we're using to determine the child bot's colors.
-Add the following code to the bottom of your contract, just below the definition of `_random()`.
+Add the following code to the bottom of your contract, just below the definition of `_random()`:

 ```solidity
     function _meanOfTwo(uint8 first, uint8 second) internal pure returns (uint8) {